GURU-PRASAD-BC/simple_Form_validation/README.md

 # SIMPLE FORM VALIDATION
 This is a Basic form validation for user creation using JavaScript.
-Which also has a search functionality.
+Which also has a search functionality and Data visualisation.